 The school day begins at 8.55 am.
 Pupils will receive a late mark if they arrive after this time.
-They will then be required to do a break time detention.
+If they are more than five minutes late in a week they will be required to attend a lunch time detention.